CMPS-4443-5373-Sum-2017/GitHub-Assignment-1/README.md

    2)  An image (preferably of you, but not required).
    3)  Any software packages/tools that you either find helpful or would like to learn.

+There are several YouTube videos on editing readme files and adding images.
+Here is one:  https://www.youtube.com/watch?v=hHbWF1Bvgf4

 That's it.
 Easy as Pie/Pi!

 ![](Pi.JPG)